 At Jacobs Berger, LLC, our attorneys have extensive experience helping clients across Madison, Randolph, Tewksbury, Morristown, and the greater Morris County area to favorable and successfully value, and divide, marital assets and debts of all kinds.
 Our unique approach focuses on helping our clients build a secure foundation for their new life, rather than tearing down the many things they have worked so hard to build during the course of their marriage.

-Call our office today to discuss your unique needs and concerns when it comes to marital asset division in a comprehensive and confidential case assessment.
+Call our office today to discuss your unique needs and concerns when it comes to marital asset division in a comprehensive and Strategic Planning Session.

 What Assets are Subject to Equitable Distribution in my Morris County Divorce?